Yi-Dou-513/Who_Leads_Replication/README.md

 ## Codes
 - `01-lda_k_selection_replication.r`: runs multiple LDA models to choose the right number of topics based on cross-validated model fit

+- `Replication04.r`: reconstruct Congressional group-level topic attention time serie using the authors’ LDA model (lda_results-twokenizer.Rdata) together with our preprocessed and sampled tweet corpus.

+- `Replication04.r`: construct the final topic–attention time series used in the  paper

+- `Replication04.r`: computes intercoder reliability for the 100 LDA topics—producing the pairwise agreement matrix, APIR, Cronbach’s alpha, and consensus labels using the authors’ topic-classification file.

 - `Replication_01Table3.r`: replicates Table 3 of the paper, where the authors show the correlation between the issue attention distribution of the different groups under analysis.

 - `Replication_02Figure1.r`: replicates Figure 1 of the paper, where the authors show the average attention paid to each topic for the whole period of analysis.